-Audley Burma country specialist, Mark Hotham, explores the ancient and fascinating temples in Pagan, Burma.
+Audley Myanmar country specialist, Mark Hotham, explores the ancient and fascinating temples in Pagan, Myanmar.

 Once known as the city of four million pagodas, the ruins of Pagan offer visitors a glimpse of a nation at the height of its powers.

-Pagan’s temples flank the Irrawaddy River and cover an area of 40 square kilometers, a remarkable footprint of a glorious period in Burma’s history.
+Pagan’s temples flank the Irrawaddy River and cover an area of 40 square kilometers, a remarkable footprint of a glorious period in Myanmar’s history.

 Although an earthquake in 1975 destroyed many of the pagodas, around 3,000 religious structures remain.

 Pagan began to flourish in 874 AD when King Pyinbya moved the capital here, but it was not until the reign of Bamar King Anawrahta that the ‘golden period’ of Pagan commenced.

 In 1057 Anawrahta overwhelmed the Mon capital of Thaton, capturing over 30,000 prisoners, including the Mon royal family.
 Yet the influence of the Mons was key to the development of Pagan.

 During his 33 year reign the Mon language became the official language (instead of Pali and Sanskrit) and Theravada Buddhism became the state religion.

 It was in honor of this new-found religious fervor that Anawrahta ordered temples to be erected, the most notable being the Shwezigon Pagoda.

 It was, however, under the reign of King Kyanzittha (1084-1113) that temple construction reached new heights, perhaps the most famous being the Ananda Temple with its 51 meter golden hti or stupa.